ev3dev/ev3dev.github.io/docs/tutorials/python-development-environment.md

     python setup.py install
     cd ..                     # Optional
     rm -r ev3dev-lang-python/ # Optional to remove the downloaded files.
 It's installed now anyway.

+## Using the power of the IDE ##

+With the IDE (PyCharm) set up and the library installed you can code much faster.
+PyCharm will highlight most coding errors and typos.
+It will also suggest to autocomplete your code and show documentation.
+Let's try.